Milon's Secret Castle: Plot

+There are seven total enemy bosses including Maharito himself that players need to beat to finish this game.
+Aside from Maharito, the other six bosses are collectively called, "Demon Beast"(魔獣).
+Those Demon Beasts are named: Homa(ホーマ), Doma(ドーマ), Blue Doma(バルカーマ), Red Homa(ブルードーマ), Red Balkarma(レッドバルカーマ), and Kama(カーマ).
+Upon defeat, each boss drops a crystal which upgrades Milon's power.

 Gameplay

 The player controls Milon by running, jumping and shooting bubbles.
-The player starts out at the bottom floor of a four-story castle, named Castle Garland, and he must work his way upward, searching the three main stories, the well, two side towers and the very top.
-If the player stays too long outside of the castle, lightning bolts fall off from the sky.
+The player starts out at the bottom floor of a four-story castle, named Castle Garland, and must navigate upward, searching the three main stories, the well, two side towers and the very top.
+If the player remains outside of the castle for too long, lightning bolts start falling from the sky.
 Each room of the castle contains many enemies and hidden items.
-Milon's bubbles are both a weapon as well as a tool; throwing bubbles at soft blocks causes them to break apart and either create additional routes, reveal hidden shops, or expose specific items.
-The bubbles can also destroy the demons that inhabit the given rooms, although they will come back to life after several seconds.
+Milon's bubbles are both a weapon and a tool; throwing bubbles at soft blocks causes them to break apart and either create additional routes, reveal hidden shops, or expose specific items.
+The bubbles can also destroy the demons that inhabit the given rooms, though they will come back to life after several seconds.
 Each story can only be reached by defeating the first boss.
-Although seemingly basic, the only way the bosses can even be reached is by discovering a host of secrets, some of which require sheer luck or a helpful manual.
+Although seemingly basic, the only way the bosses can be reached is by finding a host of secrets, some of which require sheer luck or a helpful manual.
 This is because there is no visual difference between these "soft blocks" hiding the secrets and the "hard blocks" which are just walls.
-When a demon-monster dies, it stays dead and releases a crystal ball and, at times, make Milon's bubbles larger and make them fly out farther.
-The demon-monster's room can then be used to get to the next story of the castle.
-Throughout the entire game the player is only given one life.
-When one life is lost, the game is over and the player must start over.
-If the player holds left on the control pad while pressing the Start button at the title screen, they can start where they left off.
+When a demon-monster dies, it stays dead and releases a crystal ball and, at times, make Milon's bubbles larger and causes them to fly out further.
+The demon-monster's room can then be used to reach the next story of the castle.
+Throughout the entire game, the player is only given one life.
+When that life is lost, the game ends and the player must start over.
+If the player holds left on the control pad while pressing the Start button on the title screen, they can return to where they left off.
 This command does not work before collecting the first crystal ball.